 - Encourage a stronger understanding of the protection of natural resources

 The final product of this planning process was a prioritized map of parcels that would benefit from voluntary preservation measures.
 The map serves as a coordinated guide to landowners, municipalities, and conservation organizations to supplement their existing plans.
 By acting in accordance with this guide, voluntary preservation projects could receive priority status for grant funding.

 View the brochure for the project.

-For more information and to pursue your land preservation options, please contact our Vice President for Land & Watershed Programs, Dan Lobbes, via email or call 630-428-4500, Ext.
+For more information and to pursue your land preservation options email our VP of Land & Watershed Programs Dan Lobbes at email@example.com or call (630) 428-4500, Ext.
 104.